Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 The pretty Costa del Sol: Plaza de la Constitucion, Malaga

-The seaside metropolis of Malaga is the administrative center of Costa del Sol.
-With a population of over half a million Malaga ranks the 6th largest city in Spain.
-Only Madrid, Barcelona, Valencia, Seville and Zaragoza are bigger.
+The big seaside metropolis of Malaga is the commercial center of the whole coastline.
+Malaga ranks the 6th largest city in Spain, only Madrid, Barcelona, Valencia, Seville and Zaragoza being bigger.

-Over the last decades Malaga has developed a lot and the port has changed to open city space full of activity and dining options.
+Over the last decades Malaga has grown a lot and developed and its port has been transformed to nice open city space with activities, bars and dining options.

 Malaga Old Town in Photos:

-We love spending time in the old town, strolling around without any plans.
+We love spending days in the old town, strolling around aimlessly and without any plans.

-To take in the atmosphere, stop for a coffee or buy fresh fruit on the Mercado Central that has a huge green glass window.
+To take in the atmosphere, we stop for a coffee or get some fresh fruit on the busy Mercado Central that has a huge green glass window.

-One day we drove to Malaga for morning coffee
+One day we drove to Malaga just for a morning coffee

-To walk a bit more, we might take the path uphill to look at Malaga’s fantastic castle, in fact there are two or them, and a Roman amphitheatre.
+To walk a bit more, we might take the path uphill to look at Malaga’s fantastic castle, in fact it’s two of them plus a Roman amphitheatre.

-The upper, massive 10th century castle Castillo de Gibralfaro overlooks the city, port and bullfight ring while the other, Alcazaba hides lower down the slope.
-The castle walk is hard in a hot weather y but worth the sweat!
+The upper, massive 10th century castle Castillo de Gibralfaro overlooks the city, port and plaza de toros while the other, Alcazaba hides lower down the slope.
+On a hot day the castle walk is hard but definitely worth the sweat!

-Malaga: view from the way to the castle
+Malaga: view from the path to the castle

-Then, the second old town we want present is Marbella:
+Then, the second old town we want to show you is Marbella:

 Marbella Old Town

-The pretty Costa del Sol: Old Town Marbella
+The postcard-pretty Costa del Sol: Old Town Marbella

-Plaza de los Naranjos, the main square of Marbella old town
+Plaza de los Naranjos, the main square of the old town of Marbella

-The busy resort town Marbella has 28 km of pristine coastline where beaches and marinas alternate.
-Yet what especially attracts us about Marbella is the super pretty, well-preserved old town.
+The developing, popular resort town Marbella has 28 km of pristine coastline where beaches and marinas alternate.
+Yet what we like most about Marbella is the super pretty, well-preserved old town.

-In the old days Marbella was a walled city and remains of the ancient wall still exist.
-The layout and streets are from the 16th century, and originally this was an old Medina with Arab infrastructure.
-Before the Spanish took over Marbella had seen both Islamic and Roman rulers.
+In the days gone by Marbella was a tiny walled city and remains of the city wall still exist.
+The layout and narrow alleys date back to the 16th century and it all looks like an old Medina with Arab infrastructure – which it was!
+That was before the Spanish took over so Marbella has seen both Islamic and Roman rulers.

 Old Town Marbella in Photos:

-The heart of the historic quarters is a large square full of orange trees, Plaza de los Naranjos.
-The pretty square is lined with old buildings like the historic town hall and the middle area filled with outdoor dining areas.
+The heart of the historic medina is a square of orange trees, Plaza de los Naranjos.
+The pretty square is lined with old buildings like town hall and the middle area serves as an outdoor dining area.
+Above you can see a map of Marbella old town.

-Within a hectic resort, the old part of Marbella is a little oasis away from it all, birdsong, church bells and narrow lanes not far away from our Costa del Sol hideaway.
+Within a hectic resort with thousands of holiday homes, the old part of Marbella is a quiet oasis away from it all.
+Birdsong, church bells and narrow lanes not far away from our own Costa del Sol hideaway.

 Iglesia de Nuestra Senora de Encarnacion, Marbella